-As spring arrives and we start to see temperatures on the rise, homeowners across the east coast are spending more time outdoors.
+As spring arrives and we start to see temperatures on the rise, homeowners across the east coast are spending more time outdoors (only after having worn the best face mask for allergies, given the pandemic).
 As everyone is shaking off the winter blues, there is always an ‘out with the old, in with the new’ feeling this time of year.
 Homeowners are spring cleaning, starting to tackle home improvement projects, and starting to invest more time in their properties.
 For homeowners considering adding pools to their home, spring brings a planning and designing stage.
 For homeowners with swimming pools, there is pool spring cleaning that needs to get done as well.

 In order to make sure your swimming pool is ready for summertime, there is spring pool cleaning and a checklist of items that needs to get taken care of during this time of year.